EgoChronos/Distance-Measuring-System---ATmega32/README.md

-# Distance-Measuring-System---ATmega32

-Hallo, all.
+# Distance Measuring System – ATmega32 📏
+👋 Hello, everyone!

-This is a mini project of my Embedded software basic diploma at "EDGES for training"
+This repository contains a mini project created as part of my Embedded Software Basics Diploma at EDGES for Training.

-A summery of the project: it is a Software that read the distance using an Ultrasonic Sensor, and shows it on LCD.

-o	Utilized: GPIO, ICU, Ultrasonic Sensor, and LCD.

-o Microcontroller: ATmega32.
+📝 Project Summary
+This project is a simple distance measuring system that uses an ultrasonic sensor to calculate the distance between the sensor and an object.
+The measured value is then displayed on an LCD screen in real-time.

+🎯 The objective was to apply embedded system principles to develop a functional and responsive measurement tool.

+🧰 Technologies & Components Used
+Component/Feature	Description
+🧠 MCU	ATmega32 Microcontroller
+📡 Sensor	Ultrasonic Sensor (HC-SR04 or equivalent)
+📺 Display	LCD Display (for real-time distance output) ⚙️ Peripherals Used	GPIO, ICU (Input Capture Unit), LCD Interface

+⚙️ How It Works
+📡 The ultrasonic sensor sends a sound pulse and waits for the echo.

+⏱️ The ICU measures the time it takes for the echo to return.

+📐 The distance is calculated using the speed of sound formula.

+📺 The result is displayed on the LCD screen in centimeters.

+🧪 This real-time feedback system is ideal for basic range detection and proximity-based applications.

+📄 Project Documentation
-You can read the full requirements in the attached file.
+📎 You can find the full requirements and technical details in the attached documentation file.

-Thank you.
+✅ Project Status
+🎉 Completed
+All core functionalities have been implemented, tested, and verified on hardware.